rhcad/TouchVG/README.md

 ## Compile for Android

-- Import all projects under `./android` directory of TouchVG in eclipse, then run `VGTest` or `vgdemo1` project to view the demonstration.
+- Import all projects under `./android` directory of TouchVG in eclipse, then build  `touchvg` project.

   - Android SDK version of the projects may need to modify according to your installation.
   - Recommend using the newer [ADT Bundle](http://developer.android.com/sdk/index.html) to avoid complex configuration.